-This neighbourhood is comprised of three buildings including Wallace (102 students), Tower (126 students) and South Tower (106 students).
+This neighbourhood is comprised of two buildings: Tower (126 students) and South Tower (106 students).

 The University of Victoria opened its first “LEEDS Gold” residence building in January 2011, the South Tower (STW) residence.
 As such, the South Tower will include the Sustainability LLC, as well as Science LLC.
-South Tower stands six stories tall and for the 2012-2013 Academic Year, we are proud to offer three floors available for mature/graduate students including both apartment and single rooms.
-The remaining three floors of the building are comprised of single rooms with single-shared washrooms and are open to first year students.
+South Tower stands six stories tall and for the 2014-2015 Academic Year, we are proud to offer three floors available for mature/graduate students including both apartment and single rooms.
+The remaining three floors of the building are comprised of single rooms with single-shared washrooms and are allocated for the above LLCs.
 Lounges are located on floors one through four.